wp-plugins/skedmaker-online-scheduling/trunk/readme.txt

 == Changelog ==
+= .77 =
+* Fix error with admin dashboard link to admin home page.

 = .76 =
-* Remove unneeded files, clean up, prepare for release
+* Remove unneeded files, clean up, prepare for release.

 = .73 =
-* Change all function names to be prefixed with "SM_" - to stop any conflicts with other plugins
+* Change all function names to be prefixed with "SM_" - to stop any conflicts with other plugins.

 = .72 =
-* Add ability to shut off sending notifications to admin
+* Add ability to shut off sending notifications to admin.
-* Add ability to shut off sending notifications to client
+* Add ability to shut off sending notifications to client.
-* Add ability to shut off sending notifications to BCC
+* Add ability to shut off sending notifications to BCC.

 = .71 =
-*Add ability to send copies of notices to 3 different BCC emails
+*Add ability to send copies of notices to 3 different BCC emails.

 = .7 =
 * Added option to select color scheme.
-* Fixed bug in dynamic CSS
+* Fixed bug in dynamic CSS.

 = .6 =
-* Fix bug in image display for "When is My Appointment" and "Print" buttons on calendar
+* Fix bug in image display for "When is My Appointment" and "Print" buttons on calendar.

 = 0.5 =
-* Update calendar and create days functions
+* Update calendar and create days functions.